 In addition, current Australian tax regulations provide for a refundable research and development incentive payment equal to 43.5% of qualified expenditures.
-We received the incentive payments of approximately \$0.8 million during period ending June 30, 2020 for research expenditures made during 2018 and 2019.
+We received incentive payments of approximately \$0.8 million during the nine-month period ending September 30, 2020 for research expenditures made during 2018 and 2019.
 If our subsidiary loses its ability to operate in Australia, or if we are ineligible or unable to receive the research and development incentive payment, or the Australian government significantly reduces or eliminates the incentive program, our business and results of operation may be adversely affected.